 Libertarian Party of New Hampshire v.
 Gardiner, No. 15-2068 (1st Cir) - This case was filed in 2014 to challenge the law prohibiting a party from circulating a petition during and odd year.
 The plaintiffs lost in the district court and filed their notice of appeal on September 14, 2015.
-The appeal is pending.
+The First Circuit entered an opinion affirming the district court on December 2, 2016.
 Plaintiffs' counsel is the ACLU of Connecticut.